maxpmaxp/pdfreader/doc/index.rst

 Features:

 * Follows `PDF-1.7 specification <https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf>`_
-* Lazy objects access allows to process huge PDF documents quite fast
+* Fast document processing due to lazy objects access
-* Allows to extract texts (pure strings and formatted text objects)
+* Extracts texts (plain and formatted)
-* Allows to extract PDF forms data (pure strings and formatted text objects)
+* Extracts forms data (plain and formatted)
+* Extracts images and image masks as `Pillow/PIL Images <https://pillow.readthedocs.io/en/stable/reference/Image.html>`_ without loosing any quality
 * Supports all PDF encodings, CMap, predefined cmaps.
-* Allows to extract images and image masks as `Pillow/PIL Images <https://pillow.readthedocs.io/en/stable/reference/Image.html>`_ without loosing any quality
 * Allows to access any document objects, resources and extract any data you need (fonts, annotations, metadata, multimedia, etc.)
+* Document history access and access to previous document versions if incremental updates are in place.

 :doc:`installation`
   Instructions on how to get and install the distribution.